- Reviewed: 14 January 2020, 12:08 NZDT

-There is high risk to your security in the border regions with Sierra Leone, Liberia and Côte d’Ivoire due to cross-border military and rebel activity and the threat of banditry.
-We advise against all tourist and other non-essential travel to these areas.
+Avoid non-essential travel to the border regions with Sierra Leone, Liberia and Côte d’Ivoire due to cross-border military and rebel activity and the threat of banditry.

-Violent crime is a concern in Guinea.
-Armed robberies, carjackings and muggings are becoming increasingly common throughout the country, especially at night.
+Violent crime is prevalent in Guinea, especially in Conakry.
+Armed robberies, carjackings, break ins and muggings are becoming increasingly common throughout the country, especially at night.
 Violent crime is sometimes carried out by individuals wearing police or military uniforms.
 Petty crime such as pickpocketing and bag snatching is also an issue.

 Ethnic tensions are an issue in Guinea.
 In the past, there have been instances of ethnic violence in parts of the country, such as the south-east, which have resulted in a large number of deaths.
 Demonstrations, protests and political rallies also occur regularly in Guinea, often in response to domestic political developments or around elections.
 Protests occasionally lead to violence or clashes with security forces.

 New Zealanders in Guinea are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent with little warning.
 We also advise monitoring the media and other local sources for new information on possible threats to safety and security.
-During periods of unrest, the supply of essential goods and services, such as food, water and transport, may be disrupted.
+During periods of unrest, the supply of essential goods and services, such as food, water and fuel, may be disrupted.
 Make sure you have evacuation plans in place.

 There are checkpoints and roadblocks, manned by Guinean authorities and other groups, throughout the country.
 It is a legal requirement to carry identity documents at all times and travellers may be submitted to checks or required to pay money.